 While there is Uber in France, it’s most prevalent in Paris—where you also have the option to take a traditional taxi.
 Your choice just boils down to individual preferences.

 You can hail a taxi on any city street or, in Paris, you can call for a cab at 01 45 30 30 30 (try adding the French country code, +33, if the number doesn't work).
 If you use a taxi, make sure it’s a licensed taxi.
 Taxis in Paris are metered and all have the same standard rate.
 Their rate may be higher than Uber, but they can use the bus lanes to get through heavy traffic—Ubers can’t.
 Not all taxis take credit cards, so make sure to ask before you jump in.
 The Taxi G7 app is a great option because you can order a taxi ahead of time and they take credit cards.

-Biking around France is easy and cheap.
-There are self-service pick-up and drop-off stations all over major cities.
+You'll find self-service pick-up and drop-off stations all over major cities.
 In Paris, more than 20,000 bikes are available using Velib, a bike rental system with over 1,800 stations dotted across the city.
 You pay a fee of €1.80 for a day-long ticket or €8 for a week-long ticket—and the first 30 minutes are free!

 The airport is 18 miles northeast of Paris in the suburb of Roissy.

 Orly is about 11 miles south of Paris.

 The airport is 12 miles east of Lyon.